Emmanuelle Guyon, the mirror of your emotions

 Jewelry echoing the past or interpreted history

-There are stories from the past that transcend the visual to be passed down orally, from generation to generation.
-These stories, often in the form of proverbs, maxims, or quotes, resonate through the centuries and are deeply ingrained in our culture.
-They are like precious jewels, treasures of wisdom and knowledge, that we love to take up and polish to adapt them to our time and aesthetic sensibility.
+There are stories from the past that transcend the visual and are passed down orally, from generation to generation.
+These tales, often in the form of proverbs, maxims, or quotations, resonate through the centuries and are deeply embedded in our culture.
+They are like precious gems, treasures of wisdom and knowledge, which we love to revisit and refine, adapting them to our time and our aesthetic sensibilities.

 Ring engraved with Julius Caesar’s Veni Vidi Vici quote